 A program of learning is what a college provides to implement the course for a subject meeting students' needs and interests.
 It is at the discretion of the teacher to emphasis some content descriptions over others.
 The teacher may teach additional (not listed) content if it meets the specific unit goals providing that it does not duplicate content in other units.

 7.8 The nature of the learner

-The courses address the needs of diverse learners and cater for Tertiary (T), Accredited (A) and Modified (M) levels of study.
-There is opportunity also to pursue vocational competencies.
+The courses address the needs of diverse learners and cater for A, T and M levels of study.

 7.9 General capabilities